 CCBHCs were originally established under the State’s CCBHC demonstration pursuant to section 223 of the Protecting Access to Medicare Act (P.L.
 113-93), as amended.
 Providers authorized to participate in the State’s CCBHC demonstration operated integrated mental health and substance use disorder programs pursuant to federal demonstration requirements and integrated care regulations promulgated by the commissioners of the Office of Mental Health (OMH) and the Office of Addiction Services and Supports (OASAS).
 The purpose of this Subpart is to establish new standards for the certification, operation, and reimbursement of certified community behavioral health centers (CCBHCs).

-The purpose of CCBHCs is to provide coordinated, comprehensive integrated behavioral health care across the lifespan, including mental health and substance use services, primary care screening and monitoring, peer support services, psychiatric rehabilitation services, and targeted case management services, in accordance with standards established by the United States Department of Health and Human Services Substance Abuse and Mental Health Services Administration, or any successor agency, and the commissioners of the Office of Mental Health (OMH) and the Office of Addiction Services and Supports (OASAS).
+The purpose of CCBHCs is to provide coordinated, comprehensive integrated behavioral health care across the lifespan, including mental health and substance use services, primary care screening and monitoring, peer support services, psychiatric rehabilitation services, and targeted case management services, in accordance with standards established by the United States Department of Health and Human Services Substance Abuse and Mental Health Services Administration, or any successor agency, and the commissioners of OMH and OASAS.

 CCBHCs are developed under the authority of OMH and OASAS and, unless otherwise specified, all provisions of the Mental Hygiene Law (MHL) are accordingly integrated.